richardgiddings/simple_api_app/README.md

 ```

 Further improvements could be made for [permissions](https://www.django-rest-framework.org/tutorial/4-authentication-and-permissions/), for allowing more curl requests and updates etc from only specific users.

-## Features of the simple api app

-- Add/Edit/Delete of tasks using front-end via http://127.0.0.1:8000/simpleapi/
-- Add/Edit/Delete of status and tasks using rest api via http://127.0.0.1:8000/api/